 Program Support Grant | In October 2014, the performances of Dom Flemons Trio, Bill Myers & The Monitors, and Shirlette Ammons were funded by the NC Arts Council for their festival performances and community events.
 This project was supported by the NC Arts Council, a division of the Department of Cultural Resources.

 South Arts | The Middle Grounds residency with Erwin Middle School in October 2014 was funded in part by a grant from South Arts, in partnership with the National Endowment for the Arts and the North Carolina Arts Council.

 We wish to thank all of our collaborating partners, sponsors, donors and friends for their support over the years.

 We believe we are stronger together.

-If you are interested in partnering with LEAF, please contact us at outreach@theLEAF.org.
+If you are interested in partnering with us, please contact the LEAF Education Director at outreach@theLEAF.org.